postandcourier/infant-mortality/two-main-text.md

 Experts generally agree that the cause is rooted in a combination of factors.

-Dr. Scott Sullivan, director of the Medical University of South Carolina’s Division Maternal Fetal Medicine, pins it on three main causes: poverty, genetics and diet.
+Dr. Scott Sullivan, director of the Medical University of South Carolina’s Division of Maternal Fetal Medicine, pins it on three main causes: poverty, genetics and diet.

 The poverty aspect is the most obvious cause, Sullivan said.
 “Poverty leads to bad outcomes.”